MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh/use-mesh.md

 ## Collaborative Spaces

 The Microsoft Mesh app is for collaboration.
 To work with others, you can create a collaborative space and invite others to join your space, or you can be invited to join spaces that others have created.
-Users can only enter spaces they are a member of, and each space can have a maximum of 8 concurrent users.
+Users can only enter spaces they are a member of, and each space can have a maximum of eight concurrent users.
 All contents and annotations are persistent and can be edited by anyone in the space.
 All collaboration spaces include the same table found in your home space.

 To work with spaces, open the taskbar from the Hand Menu, and choose the Spaces icon.